 Fear saps your will.
 It freezes you in terror.
-And it makes it hard to think straight.
+And it makes it hard to think straight and may leave you in darkness.
 That may have been helpful to our ancestors, but it does not help in the face of the current health crisis.

 Train your mind if you can on that thought and take it a little further.
 What will you be doing a year from now when the current crisis has abated?
 If you can, steer your thoughts toward a feeling of calm, of peace, of satisfaction.

 Now ask yourself, where am I?
 What am I doing?
 With whom do I interact?
 What have I accomplished?
 What am I looking forward to…?
 Build yourself a vision of that time 12 months from now when you are in a better place.
 The more detailed a picture you can conjure up, the better.
 Consider how you feel in that place, what it looks like, what it sounds or even smells like.
 Make it as real as you can.

 Perhaps your fears have faded a little now and you can think a little straighter about your life and context.

 Nature can help, too, if you have access to it.
 Despite the crisis, the sun rises and sets.
 The birds sing.
 It rains.
 The sun shines.
 These are phenomena you can (more or less) count on.
 Darkness comes to an end.

 Has your livelihood been impacted already or is it likely to be?
 Should you take preemptive measures?
 Are you comfortable doing what you have been doing and earning what you have been earning?
 Or are you uncomfortable anyway, crisis or no?
 Remember, in this context, waiting is probably a strategy for failure.